siva497/XppDevs.github.io/index.md

 * If you're using any of our code and found an issue or see a missing feature, please make a branch and send us a pull request!
 * Tell your X++ friends and colleagues about us!
 * [Follow us on Twitter](https://twitter.com/xppdevs)

-## Where To Start?
-Currently we are focusing on the following three major efforts.

-### Tools
-Development tools, code generators, build and deployment scripts...
-These go here.

-### Patterns and Best Practices
-Patterns and best practices, documented and with code examples...
-These go here.

-### Code Samples and Tutorials
-Code samples, tutorial code, miscellaneous code...
-These go here.